 The kickstand is amazing.
 It allows me to use the tablet on my lap, on an arm of the couch, or propped up on a pillow.
 When you combine it with the type-cover, it provides a stable platform for content creation and correspondence.

-Check out Alternative Touch Keyboards
+Alternative Touch Keyboards

 If you need to do a large amount of typing, or if you are used to a more “traditional” experience when typing, you should check out the alternatives to the stock Surface Go on-screen keyboard layout.
 You can choose between the standard on-screen keyboard, a “compact” version, handwriting panels, or a fully functional on-screen keyboard just like a normal physical keyboard.

-There are some great games and apps that work very well on the Surface Go.
+some great games and apps that work very well on the Surface Go.

 You should immediately check out OneNote, the do-everything note-taking and journaling application that comes standard with the Surface Go.
 It supports clipping, pen input, and synchronization with the mobile versions of the application, so your notes are always with you.